mixmod/mixmod/Pymixmod/README.rst

 Installation with Anaconda
 ==========================

+(NOT TESTED)

 This method is faster than the standard method and it can be performed without root privileges.
 On the other hand, Anaconda contains a lot of additional packages, not required by PyMixmod.

 The installation of PyMixmod requires three steps:

- * Download and install the Anaconda distribution by following the online documentation http://continuum.io/downloads (both Python 2.7.x and 3.4.x releases are convenient for PyMixmod)
+ * Download and install the Anaconda distribution by following the online documentation http://continuum.io/downloads (both Python 2.7.x and 3.8.x releases are convenient for PyMixmod)
  * Build PyMixmod

    ::